-- 2. Plot some function of T versus some function of L for this data so that the theory predicts a line.
-Plot error bars for the data points as demonstrated in class based on σ_T . - 3.
+- 2. Plot some function of T versus some function of L for this data so that the theory predicts a line. - 3.
 Add a best fit line to the graph and compute the slope of this best fit line with appropriate units. - 4.
-From the value of this slope, compute an experimental value of g and extract σ_g from the error on the fit.
+From the value of this slope, compute an experimental value of g and determine its uncertainty from the error in the fit.